Skip to main content

 Written by Elliot Boucher

-SSO OAuth2 / OpenID Connect (OIDC) allows your users (students, instructors, administrators) to access Edusign through your own identity provider, using existing credentials from your system.
+SSO OAuth2 / OpenID Connect (OIDC) allows your users (students, professors, administrators) to access Edusign through your own identity provider, using existing credentials from your system.

 At Edusign, we support both approaches: